dev-collab-org/on-chain-file-interface/README.md

 In some cases the contract exposes public methods to generate the file or files for an on-chain resource.
 These file names are unique to each contract, preventing a whole layer of client-side support from proliferating beyond the few clients made specifically for a smart contract.

-In some cases the optional metadata extension to ERC-721 is used by returning the entire file as a base64 encoded value in one of the fields.
+In some cases the optional metadata extension to ERC-721 is used by returning the entire file as a value in one of the fields of a base 64 encoded JSON data URI.
 This has significant limitations due to the overhead of base64 encoding plus the max gas per read limit described below.

 ### Issue 2, remove Ethereum max read gas limitation from on-chain file generation